Guide on How to Set Goals in Soccer

 Picture two equally talented players: one trains hard for hours every day with no clear direction, while the other one trains less, works smarter, and follows a structured plan.
 Three years later, one is playing at a high-level while the other one is still wondering why all that hard work never translated into real progress.

-All of the hard training you do on the field, along with all of your recovery off the field, must be guided by clear and effective goals to make sure you’re making progress.
+All the hard training you do on the field, along with all your recovery off the field, must be guided by clear and effective goals to make sure you’re making progress.
 Whether you want to make your school’s high school varsity team, become a professional soccer player, or simply improve your performance each season, setting goals improves your mindset, gives you a better sense of direction, keeps you focused, and helps you stay motivated.

 As a soccer player and coach, I’ve seen firsthand how goal-setting separates players who continuously improve from those who plateau despite putting in the same hours and effort on their training.
 That is why in this blog post, I will be going over a full guide on how to set goals in soccer to maximize your development and achieve the results you’re working so hard for.